Aye Wutyi Thaung: Early life and education

 Aye Wutyi Thaung was born on 27 May 1984 in Yangon, Burma.
 She is the middle one of her three siblings, having an older sister and a younger sister.
-Her elder sister Hnin Wutyi Thaung is also an actress along with Sweet Wutyi Thaung is now working as a singer.
+Her elder sister Hnin Wutyi Thaung is also an actress along with Sweet Wutyi Thaung, who is now working as a singer.
 She attended high school at Basic Education High School No. 2 Yankin and graduated with chemistry from Dagon University and diploma from MHR Business and Management Institute.
 Her nickname is Pauk-si (Mantou).

 Career

 Aye Wutyi Thaung started modeling in 1997 when she was 13 years old.
-She entered the national of fame as a teenager.
+She entered the national hall of fame as a teenager.
 In 1998, she competed in local pageant Miss Christmas and became a winner.
 She did not work as an actress for three years during her studying in Management Development Institute of Singapore.

 Aye was 15 when she first appeared on screen.
 She appeared in about 40 commercials, more than 100 direct-to-videos and 3 films at that time.
 She also acted for magazine cover photos and wallpapers.
 She also singing and released her solo music album Lawe Lawe Lay.

 In 2011, she completely disappeared from the screens for six years when she was busy with her business.
 In 2014, she opened a store selling silk, cotton and traditional fabric.
 "Shwe Loon Than", her shop, was such a success that she opened another one in 2016.

 In 2017, she gained popularity again with her nickname Aye Thaung on Facebook, and received many requests to act in films and advertisements.
 In February 2016, she starred in a television series CHARM 2 alongside Bunny Phyoe.
 In 2017, she starred in a television series Yadanarbon and also starred in television series Mingalar Shi Thaw Ayet alongside actor Myint Myat and Kelvin Kate in 2018.
 She is credited in 8 big screen films and over 100 direct-to-videos in her acting career.

 Aye was a nominee at 2018 Myanmar Academy Award for Best Supporting Actress.